painted/rockpaperscissors/README.md

 ====================

-The project was developed in 5 versions.
+The project was developed in various versions.

 ##Version 1: